Torus knotted Reeb dynamics and the Calabi invariant: From contact geometry to surface dynamics

 The Calabi invariant is defined by

 and is independent of $\beta$ but does depend on $\theta_0$.
 While the action function depends on $\beta$, the Calabi invariant does not. \begin{lemma} If $\beta, \beta'$ both satisfy (\ref{eqn:betaboundary}) and (\ref{eqn:psiexact}) then $\V_\beta(\psi)=\V_{\beta'}(\psi)$. \end{lemma} \begin{proof} The proof is the same as that of \cite[Lem.~1.4]{weiler} because $\beta$ and $\beta'$ must differ by an exact one form by Lemma \ref{lem:psiexact}.
-For $\psi$ whose action on $H^1$ does have one as an eigenvalue this result would not necessarily hold; this situation does not arise for the disk or annulus.
-Note that (\ref{eqn:fdg}) is key to the proof of \cite[Lem.~1.4]{weiler}. \end{proof}
+For $\psi$ whose action on $H^1$ does have one as an eigenvalue, the proof from \cite{weiler} would not translate to our setting, but we are lucky that our $\psi_*$ does not have one as an eigenvalue (see the proof of the claim in the previous lemma).\footnote{In the cases of the annulus studied in \cite{weiler} or the disk in \cite{HuMAC}, this difficulty does not arise, because the total space of an open book on the disk or annulus is always a lens space with $H^1=0$.} Note that (\ref{eqn:fdg}) is key to the proof of \cite[Lem.~1.4]{weiler}, which is why we make special note of it in the remark above. \end{proof}

 Similarly, the total action does not depend on $\beta$. \begin{lemma} The total action $\A(\gamma)$ is independent of the choice of $\beta$ satisfying (\ref{eqn:psiexact}). \end{lemma} \begin{proof} The proof is the same as that of \cite[Lem.~1.1]{HuMAC}.
 However, instead of using the fact that the path $\psi_*\eta_{\ell-1}-\eta_1$ is homologous to a path along the boundary,\footnote{Note that in \cite[Lem.~1.1]{HuMAC}, the path referred to as $\phi_*\eta_d$ ought to be $\phi_*\eta_{d-1}$.} we instead use Lemma \ref{lem:psiexact} to argue that any other $\beta'$ must be of the form $\beta+dh$ where $h:\Sdg\to\R$ is constant near the boundary.
 Therefore the difference between the total action of a simple orbit $\gamma$ computed with $f_{\psi,\beta}$ and with $f_{\psi,\beta+dh}$ is precisely